junxit/us-congress-bills-112/metadata.md

 - 2011-05-25 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S3365)
 - 2011-05-25 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S3365)
 - 2011-05-25 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S3365)
+- 2011-05-26 — Message on Senate action sent to the House.
+- 2011-05-26 — Received in the House.
+- 2011-05-26 — Referred to the Committee on Armed Services, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-05-26 — Referred to the Committee on Armed Services, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.